-- explain the nature, source and purpose of management information; - explain data analysis and analyse data using statistical techniques; - · explain and apply cost accounting techniques; - prepare budgets for planning and control; - compare actual costs with standard costs and analyse any variances; and - explain and apply performance measurements and monitor business performance.
+- explain the nature, source and purpose of management information; - explain data analysis and analyse data using statistical techniques; - explain and apply cost accounting techniques; - prepare budgets for planning and control; - compare actual costs with standard costs and analyse any variances; and - explain and apply performance measurements and monitor business performance.

-- The student will receive a certificate of attendance (and not a certificate of Competency) as this SLP is to prepare students to write the relevant ACCA exam, of which the student needs to register for separately to this SLP. - Moodle Learner Management System (LMS) assessments will be set by UJ and ACCA student portal practice assessments will be set by ACCA.
+- The student will receive a certificate of Attendance (and not a certificate of Competency) as this short learning programme is to prepare students to write the relevant ACCA exam, which the student needs to register for separately to this short learning programme. - Moodle Learner Management System (LMS) assessments will be set by UJ, and ACCA student portal practice assessments will be set by ACCA.

-- · None as there are no formal assessments. - This is a preparation SLP.
+- None, as there are no formal assessments. - This is a preparation short learning programme.

-NAME OF PROGRAMME: SHORT LEARNING SLP CODE: NQF LEVEL: 7 PREPARATION FOR ACCA: PROGRAMME S3C07Q CREDITS: 0 PERFORMANCE MANAGEMENT CONTACT - SWC
+NAME OF PROGRAMME: SHORT LEARNING CODE: NQF LEVEL: 7 PREPARATION FOR ACCA: PROGRAMME S3C07Q CREDITS: 0 PERFORMANCE MANAGEMENT CONTACT - SWC

-- Non-credit bearing short learning programme. - This SLP is part of a suite of the Association of Chartered Certified Accountant's (ACCA) Preparation modules.
+- Non-credit bearing, short learning programme. - This short learning programme is part of a suite of the Association of Chartered Certified Accountant's (ACCA) Preparation modules.